 Just like water parks, theme parks are full of families and children spending a day together.
 Kid-friendly foods—like a Hot Dog on a Stick—are a hit in theme parks.
 On top of that, parents appreciate how easy it is to eat our food on the go.

-Serving concessions at a sporting arena or stadium gives you the chance to connect with customers during specific times.
+Serving concessions at a sporting arena or stadium give you the chance to connect with customers during specific times.
 Hot Dog on a Stick presents a fun and different way for sports fans to eat one of the most popular concessions: hot dogs.
 The hot dog is a staple at sporting events.
 Even better, the extra portability—plus the addition of sweet cornbread—of Hot Dog on a Stick a great choice.

 Movie theater concessions don’t have to just be popcorn.
 Theater goers are looking for the ultimate movie experience, and tasty food helps make that happen.
 Large movie theater complexes are popping up everywhere, redefining “dinner and a movie.”

 Concert venues work for many of the same reasons as sporting arenas.
 In fact, many major concert venues are located inside sporting arenas, making those locations do double duty.
 Still, a smaller scale concert venue on its own attracts people looking to eat and have a good time.

 We mean it when we say Hot Dog on a Stick works in virtually any location.
 All it takes is your creativity and determination to find the perfect location in your market.
 After that, we can show you how to start a hot dog business.